-Feng shui bedroom arrangements embrace the primary function of your bedroom, which is to serve such activities as sleep, relaxation, and sex.
-Feng shui principles incorporate the right elements and furniture placement to enhance your overall health and well being.
+A Feng shui bedroom layout embraces the primary function of your bedroom, which is to serve such activities as sleep, relaxation and sex.
+Feng shui bedroom principles incorporate the right elements and furniture placement to enhance your overall health and well-being.
 These principles ensure the continued flow of chi energy through the balance of yin (female) and yang (male) energies.

 Bedroom Feng Shui Layout

 There are many guidelines for auspicious bedroom feng shui.
 Try these feng shui bedroom rules for best results.

 To create chi balance, you must first rid your bedroom of all clutter and work-related equipment.
 Dirt and dust create stagnant chi which can result in such things as illness, disharmony within your relationships and loss of wealth.

 Feng shui expert Allison Marks of 6 Figure Home Office agrees, saying, "One of the biggest stress producers in most of our homes is… CLUTTER!
 Even if you consider yourself a hopeless clutterbug, give yourself the gift of creating a clear and clean sanctuary in your bedroom.
 Be ruthless!"

 The feng shui rules for bedroom furniture placement are specific and should be followed.
 If the size or configuration of your room, especially window location, prevents you from following feng shui guidelines, then you can apply corrective feng shui cures and remedies.
 Bed placement is the most important design aspect of your bedroom.